formkit/docs-content/guides/optimizing-for-production.md

 ## Configuration injection (code splitting)

 Vue’s plugin architecture is inherently global.
-The `plugin` in `@formkit/vue` is no different; however, this convenience comes with a cost—FormKit will be loaded wherever Vue is loaded, even if it is not used on the page.
+The `plugin` in `@formkit/vue` is no different; however, this convenience comes with a cost — FormKit will be loaded wherever Vue is loaded, even if it is not used on the page.

 Fortunately for Nuxt users, the `@formkit/nuxt` module provides a solution to this problem: `autoImport: true`.
 This option will automatically inject FormKit and its configuration only on pages where it is used.